Mammoth Hot Springs, Yellowstone National Park, USA.

 But the best way to discover this unique geological curiosity is on foot.
 Boardwalks have been specially arranged so that visitors can move from one terrace to another and discover these surprising limestone formations.

-We stop at the first parking area of Grand Loop Drive, just in front of the famous curiosity of the area, Liberty Cap.
+We stop at the first parking area of Grand Loop Drive, just in front of the famous curiosity, Liberty Cap.

 It is a conical rock, 45 feet high, formed by the limestone deposits of an old hot spring formerly active.